adrihans/Decoding_NER_Biases/docs/index.md

 |:--:|
 | *Figure n - Some results described in the article* |

-Based on that, we wanted to compute the same kind of results, but going further because we thought that some of the methodology they used was not really good enough, for instance because they were defining some first names associated exclusively to specific ethical groups, while it is obviously quite different in real life - and actually they explain that in the article.[^limits_article]
+Based on that, we wanted to compute the same kind of results, but going further because we thought that some of the methodology they used was not really good enough.
+For instance, they are defining some first names associated exclusively to specific ethical groups, while it is obviously quite different in real life - and actually they explain that in the article.[^limits_article]

+Thus, we thought of testing biases ........................

 In order to look for biases and to test the fairness of NER algorithms, we had to get two main things for each application:
 - a dataset